Greece national football team: Nations League promotion play-offs triumph

 Ultimately, Greece would finish second of the table, having lost to England 3–0 at the mass-scale attended Athens Olympic Stadium in the reverse fixture that condemned the Greeks to second due to inferior goal difference, but secured a place for the promotion play-offs, in a two-leg tie against Scotland.

 On 20 Match 2025, the first leg was hosted at the Karaiskakis Stadium in Piraeus, which was declared as Greece's national venue since 2024.
-A successful penalty kick from Scott McTominay at the 33th minute, leaded to a 0-1 home loss.
+A successful penalty kick from Scott McTominay at the 33th minute, leaded to a 0–1 home loss.
 Meanwhile, 17-year-old Greek-born K.R.C.
 Genk wonderkid Konstantinos Karetsas, whose change of association from Belgium to Greece was approved just two weeks before his first-ever Greek international debut as a substitute, was a key influence to Greece's full control during the second half of the game, despite their loss.

-That paid off during the second leg hosted at Hampden Park in Glasgow three days later, when Greece, with an average starting-eleven age of a record-breaking 22.7 years, including the scoring attacking midfielder trio of Giannis Konstantelias, Konstantinos Karetsas (whose goal marked him as the youngest Nations League scorer, surpassing Lamine Yamal) and Christos Tzolis, dominated and overturned the Scots' initial result in a 3-0 away win (3-1 on aggregate), and secured their first ever promotion to the League A of the competition.
+That paid off during the second leg hosted at Hampden Park in Glasgow three days later, when Greece, with an average starting-eleven age of a record-breaking 22.7 years, including the scoring attacking midfielder trio of Giannis Konstantelias, Konstantinos Karetsas (whose goal marked him as the youngest Nations League scorer, surpassing Lamine Yamal) and Christos Tzolis, dominated and overturned the Scots' initial result in a 3–0 away win (3–1 on aggregate), and secured their first ever promotion to the League A of the competition.

+In the qualifiers for the 2026 World Cup, against Denmark, Scotland and Belarus, Greece failed to secure qualification for the final stage, finishing in third place in its group.
+Despite its strong start with a 5–1 victory over Belarus, the continuation was not similar, as the national team suffered defeats to Scotland in Glasgow (3–1) and to Denmark both at home (0–3) and away (3–1).
+This campaign left the team mathematically out of contention for qualification.